charsyam/traceurl/README.md

 Tracing url address
  * follow 30x
  * follow meta tag
- * can't follow javascript location change
+ * can follow some cases of javascript location change
+ * can follow some cases of frameset
  * support http_proxy

 install traceurl